 Hearts at Home In-Home Care offers customized in-home Alzheimer’s and dementia care, working with family caregivers to provide as much or as little support as required.
 In the first stage of the disease, this could entail a couple of hours each week of respite care, enabling family members the chance to take time for their own needs and to rest and recharge.
 In later stages, around-the-clock care can ensure the older adult is protected and well cared for at all times, and that the daily tasks, such as meals, light housekeeping, laundry, and personal care for the senior are all covered – allowing families more quality time together.

-To learn more, call on the Alzheimer’s care professionals at Hearts at Home In-Home Care of Kansas City.
+To learn more, call on Hearts at Home, trusted providers of at home care in Overland Park, KS and the surrounding areas.
 You can reach us by phone at 913-440-4209, or by answering a few simple questions on our online contact form.
 With Hearts at Home In-Home Care, you always have a trusted care team to walk beside you through the journey of Alzheimer’s.
 It’s helpful to realize you’re not alone!